 Protecting our Natural Resources

 I led a coalition that fought successfully to restore funding to the Knowles-Nelson Stewardship Program.
 This program has been a mainstay of Wisconsin’s efforts to preserve natural areas and has been used extensively in our area.
 For this effort, I was named Policymaker of the Year by Gathering Waters, the statewide organization of land trusts.
+Additionally, I have been endorsed by the Wisconsin League of Conservation Voters in each of my elections and was named a Conservation Champion for 2018 by the Lake Michigan Stakeholders.

 Paid for by Joel Kitchens for Assembly